WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 creates factions which are highly *intra-*connected but not well *inter*-connected.

-We can describe this principal more generally: clusters of nodes in a system are bound to make contact, either continuously or intermittently.
+We can describe this principle more generally: clusters of nodes in a system are bound to make contact, either continuously or intermittently.
 If they are continuously integrated, this process will be smooth and manageable.
 If they are allowed to drift apart for too long, they will